OfficialAroCodes/AroCrypt/README.md

 - Built with **Electron.js**, powered by **Node.js** and **React.js**.
 - Entirely written in **TypeScript** for type safety and maintainability.
 - Encryption logic is fully custom, using Node.js crypto APIs — no third-party libraries for core encryption.
-- Portable architecture: runs on Windows & Linux with `.deb` and `.AppImage` builds.
+- Portable architecture: runs on Windows, Linux and MacOS.

 ---